DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - 🔴**Baseline**: documented, lowest level of security config allowed by a standard or organisation
        - After selecting a control baseline, orgs fine-tune with tailoring and scoping processes; a big part of the tailoring process is aligning controls with an org's specific security requirements
        - They provide a good starting point that can be tailored to organizational needs.
-       - The Microsoft's Windows 10 security baseline, The NSA Windows 10 Secure Host Baseline, and The CIS Windows 10 baseline are all useful for building a Windows 10 security standard
+       - The Microsoft's Windows 10 security baseline, The NSA Windows 10 Secure Host Baseline, and The CIS Windows 10 baseline are all useful for building a Windows 10 security standard.
+Group Policy can then be used to monitor and apply settings in a security baseline.
        - The Center for Internet Security (CIS) works with subject matter experts from a variety of industries to create lists of security controls for operating systems, mobile devices, server software, and network devices.
        - The controls implemented from a security baseline should match the data classification of the data used or stored on the system.
   - 🔴**Tailoring**: refers to modifying the list of ✏️ security controls ✏️ within a baseline to align with the org's mission